mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

     -   [Putting AT to work via interventionist research in educational contexts (via formative interventions and DBR)](#putting-at-to-work-via-interventionist-research-in-educational-contexts-via-formative-interventions-and-dbr)
-        -   [An operationalised example of Activity Theory concepts in context](#an-operationalised-example-of-activity-theory-concepts-in-context)
+        -   [Alignments and divergences between varied forms of interventionist research based on AT](#alignments-and-divergences-between-varied-forms-of-interventionist-research-based-on-at)
+        -   [observations to integrate in this section](#observations-to-integrate-in-this-section)
-        -   [More on formative interventions in education](#more-on-formative-interventions-in-education)
+        -   [Quick overview of formative interventions in education](#quick-overview-of-formative-interventions-in-education)
-        -   [What is DBR and why and how do I use it in this study?](#what-is-dbr-and-why-and-how-do-i-use-it-in-this-study)
+        -   [Formative Interventions compared to Design Based Research](#formative-interventions-compared-to-design-based-research)
         -   [Outline of the guiding principles of DBR and formative interventions](#outline-of-the-guiding-principles-of-dbr-and-formative-interventions)
-            -   [Ongoing alignments between DBR and the CHAT community / ethos](#ongoing-alignments-between-dbr-and-the-chat-community-ethos)
             -   [Principle : Researcher take and active interventionist approach](#principle-researcher-take-and-active-interventionist-approach)
             -   [Principle: Mutuality - LINKED TO THE ABOVE POINT